shanecharles/prdc2017-beyondbasics-fsharp-slides/README.md

 # Beyond the Basics with F# #

-This talk is an introduction to REPL based development with F# with the final result being a simple Azure Function.
+This talk goes through some basic REPL development with F#.
+It shows chunks of code which is eventually put together to create an Azure Function.

+### Running the presentation (FsReveal)

+Windows

+`.\build.cmd`

+OS X / Linux

+`./build.sh`